Jagadeesh-pradhani/ROS2_ardupilot_Iris_docker/README.md

 Modify the Dockerfile for any changes.

 ## Troubleshooting
+If theres a build error, comment out the lines containing `colcon build`.
 If you encounter issues during the build process, you can modify the Dockerfile to suit your needs.
 Ensure all necessary dependencies are installed and paths are correctly set.

 ## Contributing